 Neither war, occupation, nor being arrested by the Gestapo could make Truus stop her resistance work.

-A documentary called Truus’ Children premiered on NPO (Dutch Foundation for Public Broadcasting) in May 2020 and can now also be found on Netflix.
+A documentary called Truus’ Children premiered on NPO (Dutch Foundation for Public Broadcasting) in May 2020 and is now available on Netflix.

 Thank you for highlighting the story of this amazing woman.
 She should be more widely known, and celebrated, so pieces like this are very important to keep her name alive.
 I was not aware of her at all until reading this item and I am so impressed and awed by her bravery and dedication to making the world a better place.
 May her memory be a blessing.